 What does housing disrepair mean?

-Housing disrepair refers to a property that is in need of repair in order for it to be safe and meet adequate living standards for tenants to live in.
-In a house where repairs or remedial works are needed, if the landlord fails to carry out the work within a reasonable amount of time after the issues are reported, this could be considered to be housing disrepair.
+Housing disrepair means a property that is in need of repair in order for it to be safe and suitable for tenants to live in.
+In a house where repairs or works are needed, if the landlord fails to carry out the work within a reasonable amount of time after the issues are reported, this could be considered to be housing disrepair.

-In some cases, tenants can make a compensation claim for housing disrepair damages that cause health issues, directly put anyone in the household at risk or harm, or cause high and sustained levels of stress and suffering.
+In some cases, tenants can also make a compensation claim for housing disrepair damages that have caused health issues, have directly put anyone in the household at risk of harm, or caused high and sustained levels of stress and suffering.

 What counts as housing disrepair?